Splash Page- Feature

 Let’s say- you have a WooCommerce clothing store.You have a eco friendly collection of clothes which is less noticeable to your target audience.
 You want to grab your target audience attention and make more sales at a time.

-Creating a splash page is a grand solution for you. and this approach is now using brand renowned brands also. which will i discuss in a later section.
+Creating a splash page is a grand solution for you, and this approach is now being recognized by renowned brands, also, which I will discuss in a later section.

 1. First, Install WPFunnels.

-2. Here, I am assuming that. you want to sell your product and also increase the amount of sales offering your customer upsell and downsell.
+2. Here, I am assuming that you want to sell your product and also increase the amount of sales by offering your customers upsells and downsells.
 You can do this from a single funnel canvas of this plugin.
-Just all you have to do is to choose your template.
+All you have to do is- choose your template.

 3. Then, design a 5-step funnel journey: Landing Page > Custom Page > Checkout Page > Upsell > Downsell > Thank You Page.